Welcome to Despoena.org, an introduction to the Arcadian Mysteries, brought to you by Grimr.

 Arcadia is less known, both because it was a remote region and because it didn't have much military, academic, or political influence.
 It is a region well known for grazing, not scholarship, diplomacy, or might.
 Linguistically and culturally, it has a lot of elements from an older Greek wave.
 It is a very interesting region, because it is so different from the more well known regions.
 But very little is known about the region, its culture, and its religion during the time of the Arcadian Mysteries.

-On this website, we will attempt to reconstruct as much of the culture and history of the region, and, more importantly, the details of the Mysteries, that we can.
+On this website, we will attempt to reconstruct as much of the culture and history of the region, and, more importantly, the details of the Mysteries, as we can.
 I hope you enjoy that journey with us.